Gem Profile- Peridot

 Olivine, an Important Mineral

-Magan Weid created these polymer, patinaed, twisted copper wire stems, and looped rivets with a peridot nugget "leaf bud."
+Magan Weid crafted polymer, patinaed, twisted copper wire stems with looped rivets and a peridot nugget "leaf bud."

 Judy Ellis's Gem Profile- Peridot - , General Education, , Polymer and peridot